Ways to improve your home food during times of difficult food supplies.

 Bake for 25 – 30 minutes until it sounds hollow when tapped on the base.

-Tinned tomatoes and tomato pasta are often loitering around in the cupboard.
+Tinned tomatoes and tomato puree are often loitering around in the cupboard.
 They will add lots of flavour in many dishes.
 They are good partnered with beans and spice, or chicken.
 I have a lovely recipe with chopped chicken in tomatoes which is really tender and tasty.
 The tomatoes are a little acidic so help make the chicken more succulent and tender.
 Serve with fluffy rice.
 This is a very moreish dish.
 Sometimes I vary the texture of the tomatoes by processing them before I add to dishes.

 Tasty Chicken in Tomato (4 portions)